 (1) Lady Bird Deed for Homestead

 A home that is also deemed a Florida homestead property is (with few limitations related to specific debts that encumber the home) protected from creditors while the owner is alive and similarly protected from attachment by creditors after they die.
 Medicaid is treated as a general creditor.
-So for a home that qualifies as an exempt homestead asset for medicaid eligibility purposes (click link to read more about when the home is not a countable asset for Medicaid purposes), the primary benefit of using an enhanced life estate deed is primarily estate planning - i.e. get the home into the hands of your chosen beneficiary without them having to go through probate.
+So for a home that qualifies as an exempt homestead asset for Medicaid eligibility purposes (click the link to read more about when the home is not a countable asset for Medicaid purposes), the primary benefit of using an enhanced life estate deed is primarily estate planning - i.e. get the home into the hands of your chosen beneficiary without them having to go through probate.

 Florida Uniform Title Standard 6.12 discusses how remainderman are dealt with in homestead property (further discussed in my follow up article on Florida Lady Bird Deeds).
-If the life tenant has all lady bird reservations, the remainderman acquires fee simple title upon the death of the life tenant ONLY when not in violation of constitutional restriction on devise of homestead (i.e. invalid if surviving spouse or minor child, except outright devise to spouse is valid if no minor child).
+If the life tenant has all lady bird reservations, the remainderman acquires fee simple title upon the death of the life tenant ONLY when not in violation of the constitutional restriction on the device of homestead (i.e. invalid if surviving spouse or minor child, except outright devise to spouse is valid if no minor child).